mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/god.md

   the concept of an individual virtue may be inseparable from the concept of the corresponding vice, but that does not show that both of the concepts must be instantiated.

+## The trinity of Plotinus

+* The trinity of Plotinus: the One, Intellect, and Soul.
+With some qualification it can be said that the One is a Platonic God, Intellect is an Aristotelian God, and Soul is a Stoic God.
+* The One is a descendant of the One of the *Parmenides* and the Idea of Good in the *Republic*.
+* Being has a kind of shape of being, but the One has no shape, not even intelligible shape.
+For since its nature is generative of all things, the One is none of them.
+It is not of any kind, has no size or quality, is not intellect or soul.
+It is neither moving nor stationary, and it is neither place nor time; in Plato's words it is ‘by itself alone and uniform’—or rather formless and prior to form as it is prior to motion and rest.
+For all these are properties of being, making it manifold.
+* We turn from the One to the second element of the Plotinian trinity, Intellect.
+Like Aristotelian God, Intellect is pure activity, and cannot think of anything outside itself, since this would involve potentiality.
+  But its activity is not a mere thinking of thinking—it is a thinking of all the Platonic Ideas.
+These are not external entities: as Aristotle himself had laid down as a universal rule, the actuality of intellect and the actuality of intellect's object is one and the same.
+So the life of the Ideas is none other than the activity of Intellect.
+Intellect is the intelligible universe, containing forms not only universals but also of individuals.
+* Despite the identity of the thinker and the thought, the multiplicity of the Ideas means that Intellect does not possess the total simplicity which belongs to the One.
+Indeed, it is this complexity of Intellect that convinced Plotinus that there must be something else prior to it and superior to it.
+For, he believed, every form of complexity must ultimately depend on something totally simple.
+* From Intellect proceeds the third element, Soul.
+Here Plotinus talks of a revolt or falling away, an arrogant desire for independence, which took the form of a craving for metabolism.
+* Armstrong: It is a desire for a life different from that of Intellect.
+The life of Intellect is a life at rest in eternity, a life of thought in eternal, immediate, and simultaneous possession of all possible objects.
+  So the only way of being different which is left for Soul is to pass from eternal life to a life in which, instead of all things being present at once, one things comes after another, and there is a succession, a continuous series, of thoughts and actions.q